 P: = prerequisite (must be taken prior to the given course) C: = corequisite (can be taken with the given class)

 |* Organic Chemistry I Lectures: CHEM-C 341 (P: C117).
 341 may be taken prior to C118.||3|

-|Organic Chemistry I Laboratory: CHEM-C 343 (P or C: C342; P: C117 / 127) 4||2|
+|* Organic Chemistry I Laboratory: CHEM-C 343 (P: C117 / 127.
+C342 is a recommended prereq) 4||2|

-Principles of Chemistry and Biochemistry II: CHEM-C 118 (P: C117 / 127)
+|* General Chemistry II: CHEM-C 118 Principles of Chemistry and Biochemistry II (P: C117 / 127) 7

-* Microbiology: M380 and M315 (P: BIOL-L 211 prior to 380); or BIOL-M 250 and 255 (P: Two semesters of college chemistry; and R: BIOL-L 211 prior to or concurrent with 250).
+* Microbiology: M380 and M315 (P: BIOL-L 211 prior to 380); or BIOL-M 250 and 315 (P: Two semesters of college chemistry; and R: BIOL-L 211 prior to or concurrent with 250).
 Most programs accept BIOL-M 200 and M215 (Spring only; microbiology for non-biology majors).
 5, 6

 |4 - 5 total|

-|Human Anatomy: ANAT-A 215 (be sure to closely follow the A215 study tips)||5|
+|* Human Anatomy: ANAT-A 215 (be sure to closely follow the A215 study tips)||5|

 * Human Physiology: PHSL-P 215 (recommended prerequisite: ANAT-A 215)

 |4 - 5|

-|Statistics or Biostatistics: STAT-S 303 Applied Statistical Methods for the Life Sciences, STAT-S 300, PSY-K 300, or equivalent statistics course.
+|* Statistics or Biostatistics: STAT-S 303 Applied Statistical Methods for the Life Sciences, STAT-S 300, PSY-K 300, or equivalent statistics course.
 Most 300-level stats are sufficient for most professional programs.
 3||3 - 4|

-|Medical Terminology: CLAS-C 209 (1 cr minimum required by IU program)||1 - 2|
+|* Medical Terminology: CLAS-C 209 (1 cr minimum required by IU program)||1 - 2|